forgeflux-org/spec/rfc/2-rooms-and-events.md/2-rooms-and-events.md

 ## Requirements

-This protocol must support the following features are required for to enable comfortable development workflows:
+This protocol must support the following features which are required for to enable comfortable development workflows:

 -   Facilitate sending and receiving patches or pull requests